Sharing our real estate tools, tips and links to get you a "clear to close."

 triD HAS ARRIVED-NO NEED TO PANIC

-NO WORRIES October 3rd has come and gone, so applications for residential home loans going forward are now subject to the new “Know Before You Owe” rules promulgated by the Consumer Financial Protection Bureau (CFPB).
+NO WORRIES Applications for residential home loans going forward are now subject to the new “Know Before You Owe” rules promulgated by the Consumer Financial Protection Bureau (CFPB).
 The law is more formally known as TRID, which stands for TILA RESPA Integrated Disclosure rules.
 It is designed to protect consumers while providing transparency from loan application to settlement in a real estate transaction.

 TRID made significant changes for lenders that has many benefits to consumers.
 The two new disclosures in particular will be helpful for buyers and in time should speed up the closing process.

 Must be given within three business days of buyers giving the lender basic information about themselves and the property they are buying;

 Figures are good for entire process, but expire after ten days if buyer gives lender no intent to proceed

 Can't charge fees or deposits to receive estimate;